 Care in the neonatal intensive care unit (NICU)

-Special feedings, sometimes with a tube into the stomach if the baby can’t suck
+Special feedings, most often with a tube into the stomach as well as IV fluid

 The outcome for a baby with VLBW depends mainly on how much the baby weighs and how